Obtained a US$1.2 billion payout from Malaysia and won a new mandate against Thailand

 The wider firm has a great name in banking and finance, leading to some exciting banking-related arbitrations involving institutions such as Crédit Agricole, Standard Chartered Bank and Standard Bank of South Africa.

 Otherwise, it’s a pretty mixed bag.
-Clients include Shell, Total, Eni, E.ON, Sinopec, US defence contractor Raytheon Systems, Spanish infrastructure groups Abengoa and Abertis and the French Football Federation.
-The vice president of FIFA, former French football star Michel Platini, recently turned to the firm.
+Energy clients include Abengoa, BG Group, E.ON, GE, Iberdrola, Shell, Sinopec and Statoil.
+It’s advised Hyundai Heavy Industries, US defence contractor Raytheon Systems, and the French Football Federation.
+Former French football star Michel Platini has used the firm.

-A rare state client is São Tomé and Príncipe in a law-of-the-sea arbitration filed by Malta over the detention of an oil tanker in 2013 on smuggling charges.
+A rare state client is São Tomé and Príncipe in a law-of-the-sea arbitration filed by Malta over the detention of an oil tanker.

 In 2013, the team won a US$1.4 billion partial award for Shell and its consortium partners in an Abuja-seated arbitration against the Nigerian National Petroleum Corporation.
 A Nigerian court later enjoined the arbitration from continuing.
-Clifford Chance is now seeking to enforce the partial award in the courts of New York.
+A US court petition to enforce the award has been stayed pending a challenge to the Nigerian injunction.

-Also in 2013, the firm secured an award of over US$100 million for French bank BNP Paribas in its long-running dispute with Basic Element Group, owned by Russian oligarch Oleg Deripaska.
+In the same year, the firm secured an award of over US$100 million for French bank BNP Paribas in a long-running dispute with Basic Element Group, owned by Russian oligarch Oleg Deripaska.

-In 2014 it won a £224 million LCIA award against the UK government for US defence contractor Raytheon Systems, arising from a dispute over a failed plan to implement an electronic border control system.
-The award was later overturned in the English courts but the UK settled the dispute with a payout of £150 million in 2015.
+For Raytheon, it won a £224 million LCIA award against the UK government in 2014 in a dispute over a failed plan to implement an electronic border control system.
+The award was later overturned in the English courts but the UK settled the dispute with a payout of £150 million in the following year.